Last edit: November 5th 2021

 However, Dolby Atmos theatrical saw the apparition of surround subwoofers and the need to have a more flexible bass management where the low frequency content of some surround and top channels can be redirected to specific outputs.

-In Home Theater, multiple subwoofers and advanced bass management are common practice, which is why the Altitude32, besides being a great option for QC, also offers the most capable bass management.
+In Home Theater, multiple subwoofers and advanced bass management are common practice, which is why the Altitude32, besides being a great option for QC, also offers a very flexible bass management, like found on the D-MON.

 La Remote: the icing on the cake